-- DON'T do nothing. - DON'T be afraid to raise your concerns. - DON'T approach or accuse individuals directly. - DON'T try to investigate the matter yourself. - DON'T convey your suspicions to anyone other thanthose with the proper authority.
+• DO make an immediate note of • DON'T do nothing. your concerns. • DON'T be afraid to raise your DO report your suspicions concerns. confidentially to someone with the • DON'T approach or accuse appropriate authority and experience. individuals directly. • DO deal with the matter • DON'T try to investigate the promptly if you feel your concerns are matter yourself. warranted. • DON'T convey your suspicions to anyone other than those with the proper authority.